JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 ## Software Disclaimer

-AI/LLM USE DISCLAIMER: The dataset and data structure queried by this GUI is FULLY HUMAN MADE AND HUMAN DESIGNED as part of my BA thesis.
+AI/LLM USE DISCLAIMER: The dataset and data structure of the database behind this GUI is FULLY HUMAN MADE AND HUMAN DESIGNED as part of the research process for my BA thesis.

 I have written the SQL queries used in the backend of this software, and coded most of the elements which only involve native Streamlit features.